matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

 Things that were considered and dismissed:

+* Extend the auth rules to include state from other rooms.
+Although this feels cleaner, a robust implementation would be a hugely complicated undertaking.
+In particular, room state resolution is closely linked to event authorisation, and is already highly complex and hard to reason about, and yet is fundamental to the security of Matrix.

+  In short, we believe such a change would require significant research and modelling.
+A solution based on such a foundation could not practically be implemented in the near future.

 * Rather than defining the mapping in the room, define a template power-levels event in a parent space, which will be inherited by all child rooms.
 For example: